Mirabolic/mirabolic/README.md

 ## CDF Confidence Intervals

 When examining data, it can be very helpful to plot data as a [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function).
+Producing a CDF essentially amounts to sorting our observed data from smallest to largest.
+We hope that the value in the middle of the sorted list is near the median, the value 90% of the way up the list is near the 90th percentile, and so forth.

 When interpreting a CDF, or comparing two of them, one often wishes for something akin to a confidence interval.
 Somewhat surprisingly, it is possible to compute these intervals exactly.
-(More precisely, suppose we draw a sample of $n$ observations and consider the $i$-th smallest; if the probability distribution is continuous, then the distribution of the corresponding quantile has a [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).)
+(More precisely, suppose we draw a sample of $n$ observations and consider the $i$-th smallest; if we are sampling from *any* continuous probability distribution, then the distribution of the corresponding quantile has a [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution), $B(i, n-i+1)$.)

+For a single data point, the uncertainty around its quantile can be thought of as a confidence interval (actually, a (credible interval)[https://en.wikipedia.org/wiki/Credible_interval], since we know the prior distribution).
+If we consider all the data points, then we refer to a confidence band (or credible band)

-We provide a simple function for plotting CDFs with credibility envelopes; one invokes it by calling something like:
+We provide a simple function for plotting CDFs with credible bands; one invokes it by calling something like:
 ```
 mirabolic.cdf_plot(data=[17.2, 5.1, 13, ...])
 ```

-More simple examples can be found in `mirabolic/cdf/sample_usage.py`
+More examples can be found in (`mirabolic/cdf/sample_usage.py`)[https://github.com/Mirabolic/mirabolic/blob/main/mirabolic/cdf/sample_usage.py].

 ## Neural Nets for GLM regression